-Altium Designer is a unified rules-driven PCB design platform that make the most advanced design and layout tasks easy.
+Altium Designer is a unified rules-driven PCB design platform that makes the most advanced design and layout tasks easy.
 The rules-driven design engine in Altium Designer helps you layout components, route traces, specify planes and vias, and set 3D models for components in a single program.
 All the design rules you define will be checked as you create your PCB, including required clearances for copper connections between components, pads, vias, traces, and planes.
 Instead of inspecting your board manually, you can stay productive and prevent design errors when you use Altium Designer.

 The Power of Rules-Driven Design in Altium Designer

 The rules-driven design engine in Altium Designer does more than just spot open and short circuits, it interfaces with all your important design and layout tools.
 Every aspect of your circuit board layout can be inspected automatically as you create your design.
-The design rules you create can be adapted to any application, including high speed digital designs, high voltage equipment, and high frequency analog systems.
+The design rules you create can be adapted to any application, including high-speed digital designs, high voltage equipment, and high-frequency analog systems.

 - Altium Designer makes checking for copper connections leading to shorts or opens extremely simple.
 The online DRC engine will examine your board as it’s created, and you can run DRCs anytime during design.